- Travel and Places»

 Japan is a country located in East Asia.
-It is an archipelago consisting of 6,852 islands, the largest of which are Honshu, Hokkaido, Kyushu and Shikoku.
+It is an archipelago consisting of 6,852 islands, the largest of which are Honshu (biggest among the four), Hokkaido, Kyushu and Shikoku.

 It is bounded on the north by the Sea of Okhotsk and the Kuril Islands, on the south by East China Sea, on the east by the North Pacific Ocean, and on the west by Russia, South Korea, North Korea, and China.

 Japan is called the Land of the Rising Sun because its name when written in Japanese characters means "sun-origin".
 The term nihon used in nihonjin (Japanese) and nihonggo (Japanese language) also means sun-origin.

 Japan is considered a major economic power and is the 3rd largest economy in the world exerting its influence on international trade and economics.